-To address the needs at all projects levels, staff recommendations are organized into three-parts:
+To address the needs at all projects levels, Council recommendations are organized into threeparts:

 - 1. General Data Management and Sharing; - 2.
 Program-Specific Data Management and Sharing; and, - 3.
 Regional Data-Management and Sub-Regional Database Project-Specific Data Management and Sharing.